 A non-prescription, topical solution intended for regular scalp application.
-Initially prescribed for men as Rogaine, Minoxidil is available at various concentration levels, with 2% and 5% being the most popular.
+Initially prescribed for men as Rogaine, Minoxidil is available at various concentration levels, with 2% and 5% being the best treatment for female pattern hair loss.
 It can take up to 6 months to see the results of hair regrowth and many people do not respond successfully to this treatment.
 Only with consistent, ongoing, and indefinite application will regrowth sustain longterm.

-Known commercially as Propecia, this prescription medication is a pill form FDA-approved for men’s hair loss.
+Known commercially as Propecia, this prescription genetic hair loss treatment is a pill form FDA-approved for men’s hair loss.
 However, some physicians will prescribe it off-label to women.
 It is contraindicated for women as it is not safe for pregnant women to take Finasteride as it will harm the fetus.
 For this reason, most doctors only prescribe to post-menopausal women on a case-by-case basis.

-Cosmetic solutions are topical ointments, serums, and hair beauty products created to enhance the natural appearance of hair.
+In addition to hereditary hair loss treatment, there are cosmetic solutions in the form of topical ointments, serums, and hair beauty products created to enhance the natural appearance of hair.
 Popular cosmetic solutions for FPHL include:

 What you can do: